 Is there a timer?

 Yes.
 There are three types of timer on the 500 series.
-There is a cooking timer for each induction burner which counts down and then automatically switches off the burner at the end.
+First, there’s a cooking timer for each induction burner which counts down and then automatically switches off the burner at the end.

-There is also a kitchen timer.
+You also get a kitchen timer.
 This allows you to use it for the induction cooktop or for anything else as well.
 This timer is independent of the other functions on the cooktop and does not turn anything off when it reaches the end.
 It emits a beeping sound at completion.

 Any safety features?